How to Delete Unfiltered Rows in Excel Using VBA (4 ways)

 Method 1: Delete Unfiltered Rows Using Excel VBA from Used Range

 We will see the use of VBA in deleting unfiltered rows from our used range in this method.
-Here, our data is filtered with Male, we don’t want data for females which are unfiltered and hidden.
+Here, our data is filtered with Male, we don’t want data for females that are unfiltered and hidden.

 Delete Unfiltered Rows VBA used range